Shopko Closes Two More South Dakota Stores

 In previous years, Shopko purchased Pamida stores, rebranding them to Shopko Hometown.
 ALCO stores were also purchased and brought under the Shopko umbrella.

-According to the site Retail Drive, Shopko Pharmacies sold select customer lists for 6 million dollars to help with ongoing operating expenses.
+According to the site Retail Drive, Shopko Pharmacies sold select customer lists for $6 million to help with ongoing operating expenses.
 The retail chain, based in Wisconsin, had 363 stores in 24 states before announcing the initial closure of 39 stores.